claridiva2000/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+Sessions are commonly used to allow a server to store information about a client.
+That information can then be used for a variety of purposes.
+We use it to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.
-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. bcrypt uses a modified key setup algorithm which is timely quite expensive.
+This is called key strengthening, and makes a password more secure against brute force attacks
-1. What does bcrypt do to slow down attackers?
+1. What does bcrypt do to slow down attackers? since the attacker now needs a lot more time to test each possible key.
 1. What are the three parts of the JSON Web Token?
+Header
+Payload
+Signature

 ## Project Set Up